 This is a long term partnership and one that will see us work, over the coming years, to build Helpline capacities that truly engage and respond to the needs of D/deaf children and young people.

-As the largest international NGO working in this space, it has developed a model of intervention that is effective, locally owned, can be replicated and is transferable.
+As the largest capability working in this space, it has developed a model of intervention that is effective, locally owned, can be replicated and is transferable.
 Predominantly focused on low and middle income countries, Basic Needs works right across the system: with individuals and communities, local and national governments, and international organisations.

 Since its foundation in 2000, a range of programmes have improved the lives of over 646,000 people living with mental illness and/or epilepsy, their carers and families, and we have led the way in developing comprehensive field based research and national and global advocacy.